brpaz/my-linux-setup/README.md

 - [youtube-dl](https://github.com/rg3/youtube-dl) - Command-line program to download videos from YouTube.com and other video sites
 - [FiloSottile/mkcert: A simple zero-config tool to make locally trusted development certificates with any names you'd like.](https://github.com/FiloSottile/mkcert)
 - [direnv - unclutter your .profile](https://direnv.net/)
+* [figlet](http://www.figlet.org/) - FIGlet is a program for making large letters out of ordinary text

 ---

 ## Games

 * [Steam](https://store.steampowered.com)
+* [Snes9x](https://flathub.org/apps/details/com.snes9x.Snes9x) - Snes9x is a portable, freeware Super Nintendo Entertainment System (SNES) emulator.
+It basically allows you to play most games designed for the SNES and Super Famicom Nintendo game systems on your PC or Workstation; which includes some real gems that were only ever released in Japan.

 ---